 The Asian Studies Program strongly encourages majors to participate in Colgate study groups and in approved programs in India or other locations in Asia.
 Faculty of the program serve as directors of study-abroad programs in China, Japan, and Korea.
 For more information, see Off-Campus Study.

 China Study Group

-Spends approximately four months in Shanghai, Taiwan, and Hong Kong, in intensive language training and firsthand observation of recent cultural, political, and economic changes.
+Spends approximately four months in mainland China, Taiwan, and Hong Kong, in intensive language training and firsthand observation of recent cultural, political, and economic changes.